 Potato salad has a little bit of a reputation for being bland and boring, and that’s for good reason.
 But it doesn’t have to be that way.
 This Greek lemon potato salad pulls from delicious Mediterranean traditions with sunny lemons, garlic, fresh oregano, and heart healthy olive oil.
 The result is bold and bright.

-Grandma’s easy secret to the best potato salad!
+grandma’s easy secret to the most flavorful potatoes

 There’s a simple secret to making the best potato salad, whether you’re making it with a classic mayo dressing, or doing it German or Mediterranean style with an olive oil base like I am today.
 Grandma knew all about it, and now you will too…